Mobile and Satellite Communications MSc

 Technical characteristics of the pathway

-This programme reflects the importance of mobile telephony, mobile data communications and satellite-based communications as complementary technologies.
+Our course reflects on the importance of mobile telephones, mobile data communications and satellite communications as complementary technologies.

-Students will gain a detailed knowledge of the fundamentals and advanced concepts involved in communications and 3G/4G/5G mobile technology, satellite-based communications and networking.
+You will gain a detailed knowledge of the fundamentals and advanced concepts involved in communications and 3G/4G/5G mobile technology, satellite communications and networking.

 The course material is complemented by study in areas such as mobile applications and web services, mobile app software development, RF design, internet of things, and network management.